 You know that preparing for side gig taxes is important.
 But what steps can you take to ensure you’re ready for tax season?
 Here’s what you need to know:

 Know Your Tax Deadlines

 Take note of quarterly tax deadlines.
-Here are the important dates to keep in mind, according to the IRS.
-Keep in mind that you can pay more frequently than these four dates, but paying less frequently could result in late fees.
+According to the IRS, here are the important dates for 2023 to keep in mind.
+Remember that you can pay more frequently than these four dates, but paying less frequently could result in late fees.